| |

 I love blueberries so much.
-Learning how to freeze blueberries is a great way to preserve summer produce and use them for so many great recipes!
+Learning how to freeze blueberries is a great way to preserve summer produce and use them for so many great recipes throughout the year!
+They freeze up beautifully and I actually love to eat them frozen as a snack!

 white bowl of blueberries